hrefjeff/sfv_old/index.md

 "But Jeffrey, what am I supposed to be looking for in my a replays!?"
 I'm glad you asked!
 I'll analyze my game by watching my replay in 2 phases.
 The first time I watch the replay, I'll watch it full speed and without interruption/pauses to get a wholistic view of what's going on in the match.
 Then I'll watch it a 2nd time and target any specific details I could work on.
 The details I find most important and helpful in getting better is by using
 <a href="https://www.youtube.com/watch?v=SJV-K0rLOC0" target="_blank">Frame Advantages' approach</a>.
 So I'll do what Tyrant and Packz recommend which is to answer these 3 questions when watching the replays:
   * How did I take damage?
-  * I can I optimize my damage?
+  * How can I optimize my damage?
   * How did I get into the bad situation in the first place?

 ### <a name="head2"></a>2.
 Search for replays